rkilburn/RK8s/guides/7-users/README.md

 ```

 ## Challenge 2
-Apply the `alice-web-server.yml` file using the following command.
+Ensuring you have completed Challenge 1, apply the `alice-web-server.yml` file using the following command.
 Why does it fail and how do you resolve the issue?
 ```bash
 kubectl apply -f web-server.yml -n alice
 ```

 ## Challenge 3
-As Alice, can you get a literal `yes` or `no` answer as to whether you can create Pods in the namespace `bob`.
+Ensuring you have completed Challenge 1, as Alice, can you get a literal `yes` or `no` answer as to whether you can create Pods in the namespace `bob`.
 You should not try to actually create a Pod in the namespace.
 Explore the `kubectl --help` and see if you can work out if you can get the following output:

 ```bash
 # Create Pods in the namespace `alice`